First place Yankees take advantage of ‘beat up’ Blue Jays

 And with hefty-lefty CC Sabathia on the mound for New York and having little trouble against the Toronto batting lineup, en route to his fourth straight win, it made for a trying night for the home side.

-New York catcher Gary Sanchez cranked out two home runs and drove in three Yankee runs while Aaron Hicks knocked in four after going 3-for-4 with two doubles.
+New York catcher Gary Sanchez cranked out two home runs and drove in three Yankee runs while Aaron Hicks knocked in six after going 4-for-5 with two doubles.

 Kendrys Morales stroked his 11th home run off Sabathia in the seventh inning.
 Ezequiel Carrera also homered in the eighth, his fourth.